mayracu/reading-notes/README.md

 2. Every day remember your goal and do something that moves you forward to that direction 🧗‍♀️
 3. No reward comes without effort.
 Keep up the good work and enthusiasm!

-I was looking for some quotes to help me get motivated in moments of frustration and I found this one which I really like!:
+I was looking for some quotes to help me get motivated in moments of frustration and I found this one which I really like:

 > “Of course everyone has those moments of frustration now and then, when you say, ‘I wish I could play well already―or just stop.’
 But it’s too much trouble to stop just for a moment of frustration.
 It is when you keep going that you make the most progress.”
 – Hilary Hahn